7 Healthy Meal Ideas For Pregnancy

 Need a little inspiration for some yummy (and nutritious!) meals?
 You’ll love these easy-to-make, pregnancy-healthy foods.

 You’re constantly reminded of what you can’t eat.
 So what can you eat that will actually taste good and be good for you and baby?
 Erika Lenkert, coauthor of Healthy Eating During Pregnancy, shares her favorite recipes from the book and gives us the scoop on her pregnancy nutrition secrets.
-Click through the slideshow for food ideas that are so delicious and easy, you’ll be eating them even after pregnancy!
+Here are food ideas that are so delicious and easy, you’ll be eating them even after pregnancy!

 If you’re always on the go in the mornings, you don’t need to start your day with boring meals.
 Try these portobello and black bean breakfast burritos.
 “This is the kind of breakfast where I would make a few batches of it beforehand and put it in the fridge,” says Lenkert.
 “Saute the onion, garlic and mushrooms, and cook the brown rice on Sunday, and then put the rest together when you’re ready to grab it and go.”
 You might want to cut back on the garlic and onion if you’re experiencing too much heartburn.

 1 cup onion, diced (from 1 small onion)

 1 Tbl. hoisin sauce